-- ICT is constructed to provide the best support for all learners - resources are provided on a differentiated basis to adequately support the variety of abilities and needs children who are motivated to learn through differentiated learning-activities that build on their prior attainment and issue challenge that is pitched at a level that is achievable when they work hard and try their very best
+- Computing is planned and designed to provide the best support for all learners - resources are provided on a differentiated basis to adequately support the variety of abilities and needs

-- the periodic review of resources both hardware and software to assess need and viability - provide Continuing Professional Development support to teachers both informal and formal.
-In addition keep staff up to date with current thinking in ICT practice. - resources will be sourced using Camden's best price best value via the Procurement officer of Camden LA.
+- the periodic review of resources both hardware and software to assess need and viability - provided Continuing Professional Development support to teachers both informal and formal.
+In addition keep staff up to date with current thinking in Computing practice. - resources will be sourced using Camden's best price best value via the Procurement officer of Camden LA.